grigor-ganekov/weblibrary/README.md

 <br />USERNAME replace with MySQL user username that have all priveleges for the database
 <br />PASSWORD replace with user password
 <br />4.Connect your Tomcat 8 server to the web project

-adding some changes in testBranch adding some changes from the web